 Although it may require a bit of planning to protect your family’s eyes during this stressful time, ultimately, it’s all about balance — and what works for you and your family may differ from others.

-From all of us at Apex Vision at North West Edmonton, we wish you good health and please stay safe.
+From all of us at Apex Vision at West Edmonton, we wish you good health and please stay safe.